padoa/tlsi-ins/README.md

 ## Script
 #### test certificate
-The script use environment variable by default (TLSI_INS_SOFTWARE_NAME, TLSI_INS_SOFTWARE_VERSION...) but you can modify some with the script options.
+The script use environment variable by default (TLSI_INS_SOFTWARE_NAME, TLSI_INS_SOFTWARE_VERSION & TLSI_INS_IDAM) but you can use a personalized idam with the parameters of the script.
 To run the script, execute

 ```sh